EPCCed/SiMLInt/docs/README.md

 conda activate myvenv
 ```

-Export the (trained) ML model in a format suitable for SmartSim.
+Export the (trained) ML model to a format suitable for SmartSim.

 In the small test example, we are using a grid 128x256 with 4 guard cells in the x-dimension, hence our model expects a grid of size (132, 256).
 To demonstrate the workflow, we use a model that returns a tensor of 0s, this allows the user to easily verify that the added ML-loop does not distort the simulation in any unexpected way.